Morson Edge Newsroom

 • Confirmation that the compensation cap for unfair dismissal will be lifted

-The government has been explicit that both workers and employers need clarity and time to prepare.
-It has also acknowledged the particular challenge this presents for small businesses as they adapt to a more tightly regulated employment landscape.
+The government has been clear that both workers and employers need certainty and time to prepare.
+It has also acknowledged the particular challenge this creates for small businesses adapting to a more tightly regulated employment landscape.
+From April, also home workers will feel it hit their wallets, with tax relief on additional costs scrapped.

 Why this matters for employers